rohitrajiit/chess-engine/README.md

 # ox-engine

-A UCI-compatible chess engine written in C++17.
+A UCI-compatible chess engine written in C++17 by Ox Alpha in one single shot in opencode.
 No dependencies beyond the standard library.

 ## Features